onfido/onfido-android-sdk/README.md

 You can specify the format of a document as `CARD` or `FOLDED`. `CARD` is the default document format value for all document types.

-If `FOLDED` is configured a specific template overlay is shown to the user during document capture.
+If `FOLDED` is configured, a specific template overlay is shown to the user during document capture.

-**Note**: You can specify `FOLDED` document format for French driving licence, South African national identity and Italian national identity only.
-If you configure the SDK with an unsupported document format the SDK will throw a `InvalidDocumentFormatAndCountryCombinationException`.
+**Note**: You can specify `FOLDED` document format for French driving licence, South African national identity and Italian national identity **only**.
+If you configure the SDK with an unsupported document format, the SDK will throw a `InvalidDocumentFormatAndCountryCombinationException`.

 For example to only capture folded French driving licences: